EyNuel/cTraceo/readme.txt

   1 - Linking with Matlab(R) libraries during compilation.
   2 - Using a set of internal functions.
   Option 2 is now the recommended method and is enabled by default.
-  Although it is still possible to fall back to option 1 this requires some extra configuration, is only supported on Linux and requires a Matlab(R) License to be available.
+  Although it is still possible to fall back to option 1, this requires some extra configuration, is only supported on Linux and requires a Matlab(R) License to be available.

-# Compiler Support
-  cTraceo requires a C Compiler compatible with the ISO C99 Standard.
-This is mostly due to the need for complex (Imaginary) Math.

- * The GNU C Compiler
-   GCC fully supports the ISO C99 standard as of version 4.5.
-   The 4.3.x and 4.4.x versions partially implement the C99
-   standard and although warnings related to imaginary math may be generated, the code is compiled successfully.
-   Successfully tested with versions 4.4.4 and 4.4.5 on Linux as well as with version 4.5.3 on Windows (using Cygwin)

- * Clang - LLVM C Language Frontend
-   The Clang compiler is the compiler used for development of the cTraceo Model.
-   Successfully tested with versions 2.8 and 2.9 on Linux.

- * MS Visual Studio
-   No version of Microsoft's Visual Studio C Compiler supports the ISO C99 Standard, so compilation should not be possible.
-   Not tested.

 ################################################################
 ## Makefile Configuration

    To compile this model the user may have to adapt the included makefile to match the target system.
-   Although the options in the Makefile are mostly self- -explanatory, a brief overview will be presented here:
+   Although the options in the Makefile are mostly self-explanatory, a brief overview will be presented here:

 # The "CC" variable
   Defines which command to invoke for compilation.